Test prep · TOEFL

 • How does the Speaking section work? +

 Distinctive.
 The student speaks into a microphone in response to recorded prompts; their responses are recorded and graded later by ETS examiners (a mix of human and AI scoring).
-Four tasks: an Independent Speaking task (express an opinion on a familiar topic, ~45 seconds), and three Integrated Speaking tasks (read or listen to material, then summarise or respond, ~60 seconds each).
-Many candidates find the timing pressure and unfamiliarity of speaking-to-a-recording challenging — practice under realistic conditions matters substantially.
+Four tasks: an Independent Speaking task (express an opinion on a familiar topic, about 45 seconds) and three Integrated Speaking tasks (read or listen to material, then summarise or respond, about 60 seconds each).
+Many candidates find the timing pressure and unfamiliarity of speaking-to-a-recording challenging, so practice under realistic conditions matters substantially.

 • How does tutoring help? +

 Three areas.
-(1) Speaking practice under timed recording conditions — replicating the test format until students are comfortable with the speaking-to-a-microphone format.
-(2) Writing technique — TOEFL Writing tasks reward structured argumentative responses; tutors drill essay structure plus academic vocabulary range.
-(3) Note-taking practice — TOEFL's Integrated tasks (which appear in Speaking and Writing) require students to listen to or read material then respond using ideas from it.
-Strong note-taking under time pressure is genuinely tutor-trainable.
+Speaking practice under timed recording conditions: replicating the test format until students are comfortable with the speaking-to-a-microphone format.
+Writing technique: TOEFL Writing tasks reward structured argumentative responses, and tutors drill essay structure plus academic vocabulary range.
+Note-taking practice: TOEFL's Integrated tasks (which appear in Speaking and Writing) require students to listen to or read material then respond using ideas from it, and strong note-taking under time pressure is genuinely tutor-trainable.

 Related